 < $10 million

 > $75 million

-* Amortized unit cost is total cost for the initial block, including non‐recurring engineering (NRE), divided by number of satellites in the block.
+* Amortized unit cost is the total cost for the initial block, including non‐recurring engineering (NRE), divided by the number of satellites in the block.

-** Annualized cost is amortized unit cost times number of satellites to collect 1 million sqkm/day, divided by number of years of satellite lifetime.
+** Annualized cost is amortized unit cost times the number of satellites to collect 1 million sqkm/day, divided by the number of years of satellite lifetime.